CCT490H5F-SocialDataAnalytics/course-info/README.md

 - TA: TBD
 - TA Email: TBD
 - Meetings: Thursday 11 AM - 1 PM
-- Locations: Davis 3131 and CC 3110 (Digital Media Lab)
+- Locations: DH 2010
 - Office hours: Thursday 1:15 - 3:15 PM, or by appointment

 ### Course Description

 This course highlights the research in analysis for social data and builds skills to undertake those analysis.
 It is a lab-intensive course intended to build up data analytic skills for novice and intermediate researchers.
 We start with reviews of recent studies using "big data" which are primarily theoretical, including critiques of data analytics and data ethics.
 We then cover several fields: health, strategic and consumer research, and politics.
 At the same time, we will be learning a programming language -- Python -- and learn how to scrape social data, store and collect it, run basic statistics, generate visuals, and create a report based on a project of interest.

 There are two types of class settings in this course.
-The first will be more lecture-oriented, which will take place in the Davis 3131.
-These sessions will focus on theoretical principles of social data analysis, on coding principles, and examples of social data analysis in the wild.
-The second will be in the Digital Media Lab, CC 3110.
-These sessions will focus on applying the knowledge learned in lecture and completing an instructional lab assignment.
-Given the limited space in the lab, you will be paired together with a lab partner, namely someone who has similar research interests and a complementary level of programming knowledge.
+The first will be more lecture-oriented, and these sessions will focus on theoretical principles of social data analysis, on coding principles, and examples of social data analysis in the wild.
+The second will be lab-oriented and focus on applying the knowledge learned in lecture and completing an instructional lab assignment.

 By the end of this course, you should be able to do the following: